Machine Robo Rescue: Machine Robo

 He was the Original Machine Robo who all the Machine Robo were based on.
 When he is activated once, he almost destroyed the facility so he was deactivated until the Disasters got a hold of him and Jay chose him to be his Robo Master.
 Originally, Stealth Robo is colored purple in all Vehicle, Robo and Hyper Modes and can unleash powerful beam blasts and missiles when he is Hyper Stealth Robo.
 But after Jay left the Disasters, the MRR repaired as well as remodeled him to become V-Stealth Robo, now colored white with purple accents.
 He may have the same ability as his former self but the 4 Tank Robos (which were destroyed by BL Hyper Drill Robo) that combine with him were replaced with a special booster wing pack that combines with V-Stealth Robo to form Hyper V-Stealth Robo.
 Also, he has ability to combine with Machine Commander to form Machine Commander Robo V. His special attack is Burst Tempest.
-Fitting his name, he can turn invinsible.
+Fitting his name, he can turn invisible.
 His vehicle resembles an F-117 Stealth Fighter.